Barriers to Critical Thinking & The 7 Essential Questions for Reflection

 - unconscious reaction

-in self defense – fear of personal attack – believing one’s ideas and
+- reacting in self-defense – fear of personal attack – believing one’s

-beliefs are an extension of one’s self and must be defended at all costs
+ideas and beliefs are an extension of one’s self and must be defended

 - fear of change or an unwillingness to change